Teal Wicks

 Teal Wicks (born September 8, 1982 in Sacramento, California) is an American singer and stage actress, who is best known for her performances as Elphaba in the Broadway, San Francisco, and Los Angeles productions of the musical Wicked and as Mary Barrie in the musical Finding Neverland.

-In 2013, Wicks played the role of Emma Carew, Dr. Jekyll's fiancée, in the 2013 Broadway revival of Jekyll & Hyde.
-Wicks starred as Lady in The Cher Show at the Neil Simon Theatre on Broadway for the entirety of its run, from October 2018 to August 2019.
+Wicks played the role of Emma Carew, Dr. Jekyll's fiancée, in the 2013 Broadway revival of Jekyll & Hyde.
+She also starred as Lady in The Cher Show at the Neil Simon Theatre on Broadway for the entirety of its run, from October 2018 to August 2019 and Anne Hathaway in & Juliet on Broadway from November 2025 to February 2026.

 Education

 Wicks attended Natomas High School in Sacramento, California.
 She graduated from UC Irvine in 2005 with a degree in Drama and Honors in Musical Theatre.
 She was active in the UCI Theatre program and had lead roles in productions including Chicago, Hair, and Cabaret.
 She is also a member of Kappa Alpha Theta at UCI.

 On May 12, 2011, Wicks was feted by the UCI Alumni Association along with other distinguished individuals during the 41st annual Lauds & Laurels ceremony held at the Hyatt Regency Irvine.
 She was conferred the honor of Distinguished Alumna of the Claire Trevor School of the Arts.

 Wicks serves on the advisory board of the California State Summer School for the Arts.